DoriniTT/aiida-teros/README.md

 - **Surface Thermodynamics Analysis**: Compute surface Gibbs free energies and construct surface phase diagrams using _ab initio_ atomistic thermodynamics methods.
 - **Stable Surface Identification**: Automatically identify and output the most thermodynamically stable surface terminations based on comprehensive energy analyses.
 - **Integration with AiiDA**: Utilize AiiDA's powerful data management and workflow automation features to keep track of computations and results seamlessly.
-- **Extensive Documentation**: Benefit from detailed documentation and examples that guide you through setting up and running the workflow for your specific materials.

 By automating these complex tasks, **AiiDA-TEROS** accelerates the research process, enabling you to explore new materials and surface phenomena more efficiently.
 Whether you are investigating catalytic surfaces, studying corrosion resistance, or designing novel materials, this tool provides a robust foundation for your computational thermodynamics studies.